 Our first night we went for a dinner and fado show.
 Fado is traditional Portuguese music known for being expressive and melancholic.
 While the music was mostly in Portuguese, the lead singer took time to explain what each song was about in English and a few other languages as well.
 We also did a food tour, visited some port houses, and sought out the Harry Potter sites while we were in Porto.

-If you are looking for a hotel in Porto, we were guests of the Porto Grande hotel and we really enjoyed our stay there.
+If you are looking for a hotel in Porto, we were guests of the Porto Grande Hotel and we really enjoyed our stay there.
 It is a beautiful, historic hotel that is conveniently located in the center of the Old Town area.
-Click here to check price and availability.

 Day 6 Drive from Porto to the Algarve